 Dual Plane Breast Implant Placement – is it the best of both?

-A dual-plane seems like a perfect compromise between the two.
-This approach separates the breast tissue from pectoral muscles while keeping the implant in a submuscular position.
+A dual plane seems like a perfect compromise between the two.
+This approach separates the breast tissue from the pectoral muscles while keeping the implant in a submuscular position.

 Pros of Dual Plane